PRECIOUS-Gold firm as dollar dips after U.S. election, Fed in focus

 Democrats won control of the U.S. House of Representatives, giving them the opportunity to block President Donald Trump’s push for a further round of tax cuts and deregulation - measures that have boosted the U.S. economy, stock markets and the dollar, and have kept the Fed on a policy-tightening path.

-Market participants are now keeping a close eye on a two-day Fed meeting set to begin on Wednesday to gauge the outlook for U.S. monetary policy.
+Market participants are now keeping a close eye on a two-day Fed meeting, which began on Wednesday, to gauge the outlook for U.S. monetary policy.

 “No change in the Fed rate is expected.
 But investors and traders will be listening to hear if there are any changes in 2019 rate hike predictions,” Walter Pehowich, executive vice president of investment services at Dillon Gage Metals, said in a note.